A Local's Favourite Caves in Iceland

 Laugarvatnshellir Cave - the Cave People

-Another interesting cave is Laugarvatnshellir Cave in which two families lived in the last century and two children were even born in this cave.
+Another interesting cave is Laugarvatnshellir Cave, where two families lived in the last century, and two children were even born inside this cave.

-According to written sources, then 8 of the Icelandic caves were lived in for a while, but Laugarvatnshellir is the best known of these caves (source: Manngerðir hellar á Íslandi).
+According to written sources, 8 of the Icelandic caves were inhabited for a while, but Laugarvatnshellir is the best known of these caves (source: Manngerðir hellar á Íslandi).

 Laugarvatnshellir Cave - the Cave People